alex-2719/rsschool-cv/cv.md

 3. I want to study JavaScript for develop  interesting applications.

 4. HTML, CSS, JavaScript, NPM, SASS/LESS, Git, Adobe Photoshop.
+Also i can work with SQL, Java.

 5. Code exapmles: you can find in my [githhub account](https://github.com/alex-2719) in the future.